CGregorio-GCU/Anatomy-Atlas/README.md

 ### High-Level Requirements
 - Allow users to register and login
 - Allow users to reset their passwords
-- Prompt users to select course
+- Prompt users to select a course
 - Allow users to begin a lesson
 - Allow users to retake passed lessons
 - Store user completion data across sessions